timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 1. Modify the application to write to a secondary database
 1. Migrate schema and relational data from source to target
 1. Start the application in dual-write mode
-1. Determine the consistency time `T`
+1. Determine the completion point `T`
 1. Backfill time-series data from source to target
 1. Enable retention and compression policies
 1. Validate that all data is present in target database